 What Type of Heating Does the Home Have?

 How old is the furnace?
 If older, does it have any leaks?
-If it has been updated was the old one removed from the crawl space?
+If it has been updated has the old one removed from the crawl space?
+This may sound strange to you, but many of the homes we sell are in the North Park, South Park and other urban neighborhoods of San Diego, this is something we run across many times.

 Your Realtor – The Buyer’s Agent

 A good buyers agent will have a number of trusted, licensed home inspectors to choose from.
-However, if you already have one that you trust, make sure to schedule them right away.
-You don’t want to get a bad or inexperienced home inspector that misses a critical flaw with the house.
+However, if you already have one that you trust, make sure to schedule them immediately.
+Make sure they are experienced; not an inexperienced home inspector that misses critical flaws with the house.
 Once the property is yours, any and all of the flaws are things that you will have to address.
 Also, make sure that you and your Realtor read through the seller’s disclosures thoroughly.
 If the seller is aware of any issues or malfunctions, hopefully, they have noted them in these disclosures.

 What to Expect from the Seller

 What should you expect from the seller at this point?
 This depends on how much information of the home was listed upfront.
-Sometimes, when we list our client’s homes for sale, we will have already completed either a pre-inspection will have a structural engineer come out and assess the property.
+When we list our client’s homes for sale, on some occasions and depending on the property, we will have completed either a pre-inspection and/or will have a structural engineer come out and assess the property.
 This is a third party expert that will give their professional opinion of the structure and give their suggestions on what to do if needed.
 We will then have bids on that work noted on the engineer’s report.
 Because of this, there is not much negotiation after you have completed your home inspection.
+We do this more so when we are selling a property that has a lot of deferred maintenance/fixer.

-If this was not completed and presented prior to you submitting an offer, and unexpected issues come up during the buyers home inspection, this will typically result in a second round of negotiations.
+If this has not completed and presented prior to you submitting an offer, and unexpected issues come up during the buyer’s home inspection, this will typically result in the second round of negotiations.
 If the items are big enough that will cause you to walk away from the transaction, the seller may agree to fix them or will renegotiate.
 In competitive markets such as San Diego, the seller may not negotiate and will be ready to move to the next buyer.
 This is when you will have to decide if you will take the house as-is.

 If you are thinking of buying a home in North Park and would like to work with an experienced local Realtor, contact the McT Real Estate Group.
 We are located at 3855 Granada Avenue, in North Park and would love to help you with the home buying process.